RachanaDevi/parallel-change/Java/README.md

     - list.add(1); list.add(2): if user puts one thing at a time
     - list.add(List.of(1,2)) : if user puts a list in the cart

-- The reason the Price has a method named `greaterThanNinetyNine` instead of `hasDiscount` is because why should a price know whether its value is eligible for discount.
+- The reason the Price has a method named `greaterThanNinetyNine` instead of `hasDiscount` is because why should a item know whether its value is eligible for discount.
 Your 10 rupees note does not have the knowledge whether it will get discount in Amazon or not